asifcopilot/example-voting-app-modded/README.md

 # Modded Example Voting App
-This repository is a modified version of the [Votingapp](https://github.com/dockersamples/example-voting-app),a simple distributed application running across multiple Docker containers.
+This repository is a modified version of the [Votingapp](https://github.com/dockersamples/example-voting-app), a simple distributed application running across multiple Docker containers.
 The modifications include the addition of Helm charts, Jenkins files, and Terraform scripts to streamline infrastructure provisioning, deployment, and CI/CD processes.

 ![Architecture diagram](voting-app-img.gif)
 ## Overview